lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`

 ... which brings me to the main goal of this course... we aren't going to cover specific statistical techniques because cohorts and their analyses are so diverse.
-So instead, we are going to focus on the overall workflow and process to looking at, analysing, interpreting, and presenting results from cohorts.
+So instead, we are going to focus on the overall workflow and process to looking at, analyzing, interpreting, and presenting results from cohorts.

 ---
 ## Let's try what we've learned!